1. About co-codamol for adults

 - regularly drink more than the maximum recommended amount of alcohol (14 units a week)

-- are trying to become pregnant, are already pregnant or are breastfeeding - co-codamol is not usually recommended in pregnancy or while breastfeeding
+- are trying to get pregnant, are already pregnant or are breastfeeding

-- are less than 18 years old and have had your tonsils or adenoids removed because of a sleep problem called obstructive sleep apnoea syndrome
+- are under 18 years old and have had your tonsils or adenoids removed because of a sleep problem called obstructive sleep apnoea

 Co-codamol comes as tablets and capsules.
-Swallow them whole with a drink of water, with or without food.
+Swallow them whole with a drink of water.

 Co-codamol also comes as soluble tablets that dissolve in water to make a drink.